-During her clinical training, she was awarded an Irving B. Harris Fellowship, and also pursued a research fellowship at the NCI-funded Center of Excellence in Cancer Communication Research at the University of Pennsylvania’s Annenberg School for Communication.
+During her clinical training, she was awarded an Irving B. Harris Fellowship.
+Subsequently, she completed a research fellowship at the NCI-funded Center of Excellence in Cancer Communication Research at the University of Pennsylvania’s Annenberg School for Communication.

 She continued her research training through a second post-doctoral fellowship at Massachusetts General Hospital, simultaneously joining Dana-Farber as a medical oncologist and cancer outcomes researcher in the division of Population Sciences and the Lowe Center for Thoracic Oncology.

-Through her research, Dr. Gray is working to understand the factors that drive the use of novel and established cancer genomic tests and therapies, identify gaps in cancer genomic research and care, and design interventions to improve the delivery of cancer genomic medicine.
+Through her research, Dr. Gray is working to understand the factors that drive the use of novel and established cancer genomic tests and therapies, identify gaps in lung cancer prevention, research and care, and design interventions to improve the delivery of precision cancer medicine.